tldr-pages/tldr/pages/common/rdfind.md

 # rdfind

-> finds duplicate files and gets rid of them
+> Finds duplicate files and gets rid of them.

 - Identify all duplicates in a given directory and output summary:

 `rdfind -n true {{path/to/directory}}`

-- Replace all duplicates with hardlinks
+- Replace all duplicates with hardlinks:

 `rdfind -makehardlinks true {{path/to/directory}}`

-- Replace all duplicates with symlinks/soft links
+- Replace all duplicates with symlinks/soft links:

 `rdfind -makesymlinks true {{path/to/directory}}`